Fluctuations of driven probes reveal nonequilibrium transitions in complex fluids: Discussion

 Such structural changes at large $\VV$ mark a dramatic variation in the statistics of the probe position.
-As shown in Fig.~\ref{fig:radius_of_gyration_profile}(c), the fluctuations' enhancement $\Delta_x$ becomes proportional to the mean probe's displacement $\avg{r_{0,x}}$ at $\VV \gtrsim 1$.
-It signals that the probe's dynamics becomes dominated by Markovian jumps, which we identify with discrete activated events in which a stretched polymer suddenly releases the accumulated stress and overcomes the probe.
-A simple model for the probe displacement can be derived by coarse-graining the full Langevin dynamics in the low-density limit (see SM, Sec.~V), which predicts the asymptotic plateau shown in Fig.~\ref{fig:radius_of_gyration_profile}(c).
+As shown in Fig.~\ref{fig:radius_of_gyration_profile}(c), the fluctuations' enhancement $\Delta_x$ becomes proportional to the mean probe displacement $\avg{r_{0,x}}$ at $\VV \gtrsim 1$.
+It signals that the probe's dynamics becomes dominated by Markovian jumps, which we identify with discrete activated events in which a stretched polymer suddenly releases the accumulated stress.
+A simple model for probe displacement can be derived by coarse-graining the full Langevin dynamics in the low-density limit (see Appendix E), which predicts the asymptotic plateau shown in Fig.~\ref{fig:radius_of_gyration_profile}(c).
 Moreover, it identifies $v^* \sim L^{-3/2} \sqrt{U_\text{bond}}$ as the threshold velocity at which the accumulated elastic energy $U_\text{el}$ equals the energy $U_\text{bond}$ required to stretch a polymer bond.
 The elastic energy $U_\text{el} \sim v^2 L^3$ stored in the polymer is obtained from the mean equilibrium energy of a Gaussian chain of size $\sim L$ and with a pinned end, subject to a constant force field of magnitude $\gamma v$.
-The energy $U_\text{bond}$ is estimated by selecting the single bond distance $2y^*$ that minimizes the sum of attractive energy between two monomers and repulsive energy between the two monomers and the probe.
-In our simulations, the stretching of a bond to the distance $ 2y^* \approx 4\sigma_0$, needed for the passage of the probe through it, requires $U_\text{bond}\approx 30 k_BT$, a value compatible with the free energy needed for the scission of a micellar tube under typical experimental conditions~\cite{cates1990statics, jain2021two}.
-Hence, our model mimics the configurational rearrangement the traveling probe induces in experiments with living polymers \cite{gomez2015transient, berner2018oscillating, jain2021two}.
+The energy $U_\text{bond}$ is estimated by selecting the single bond distance $2y^*$ that minimizes the sum of attractive energy between two units and repulsive energy between the two units and the probe.
+In our simulations, stretching a bond to the distance $ 2y^* \approx 4\sigma_0$, needed for the passage of the probe through it, requires $U_\text{bond}\approx 30 k_BT$, compatible with the scission free energy cost $U$, introduced previously~\cite{cates1990statics, jain2021two}.
+Hence, our model mimics the configurational rearrangement that the traveling probe induces in experiments with living polymers \cite{gomez2015transient, berner2018oscillating, jain2021two}.